Shaders

 (

-// Each property must have a name.
-This name must match with respective
+// Each resource binding must have a name.

 name: "diffuseTexture",